moebiussurfing/ofxSurfingPBR/1_Example_Basic/README.md

 - Background object with sphere or box with material.
 - Test Scene draw with three prims.
 - Shader module to help integration/dev.
-    (currentlly commented / disabled by default)
+    (currently commented / disabled by default)
-- Lights bundle with 4predefinde lights:
+- Lights bundle with 4 predefined lights:
     `Point`, `Direct`, `Spot` and `Area`.

 All the modules has his own settings and a gui (ofGui)